1960 Buffalo Bills season

-The 1960 Buffalo Bills season was the club's first season in the American Football League (AFL).
+The 1960 Buffalo Bills season was the club's first season in the American Football League (AFL) and their first overall season as a pro-football franchise.
 Home games were played at War Memorial Stadium in Buffalo, New York.
 Head Coach Buster Ramsey's Bills compiled a 5–8–1 record, placing them third in the AFL Eastern Division.

 Unlike most of the offensive-minded AFL, the Bills focused on defense, allowing the third-fewest points in the league (303).
 Their defensive line boasted Laverne Torczon and Chuck McMurtry (both of whom were 1st Team All-AFL in 1960), as well as a mobile, hard-hitting middle linebacker in Archie Matsos, who was AFL All-Star in each of the three seasons he spent in Buffalo.
 The Bills' defense led the league in fewest passing yards allowed (2,130) and most passes intercepted (33), with NFL veterans Richie McCabe and Jim Wagstaff in their secondary.

 The Bills' offense, however, was not as competent.
 The 1960 Bills had the worst passing attack in the AFL, throwing for 2,346 yards.
 Former Cleveland Browns quarterback Tommy O'Connell started the season 1–3 before being replaced by Johnny Green.
 Green would go 3–3 as a starter, despite only completing 39% of his passes.

 Richie Lucas, the Bills' first ever draft pick, was a bust, both at quarterback and at halfback, throwing only 49 passes all season.

 The Bills did show glimmers of hope on offense, however, by showcasing running back Wray Carlton and flanker Elbert Dubenion, who would later go on to be AFL All-Stars for the Bills in the mid-1960s.

 Uniforms

-In their first season, the Bills wore silver helmets and light blue home jerseys.
-Their road jerseys were white with light blue letters.
+In their first season, the Bills wore silver helmets and royal blue home jerseys.
+Their road jerseys were white with royal blue letters.
 The team wore white pants both at home and on the road.
-The Bills' helmets displayed the player's number in light blue on the side where the logo would normally be (much like the Alabama Crimson Tide's helmets).
+The Bills' helmets displayed the player's number in royal blue on the side where the logo would normally be (much like the Alabama Crimson Tide's helmets).

-The uniforms, not coincidentally, resembled those of the Detroit Lions of the National Football League.
-Bills owner Ralph C. Wilson, Jr. grew up in Detroit, and had once been a minority owner in the Lions.
+The uniforms, not coincidentally, resembled those of the National Football League (NFL)'s Detroit Lions.
+Bills owner Ralph C. Wilson, Jr. grew up in Detroit and had once been a minority owner in the Lions.